JamesWeatherhead/VibeRad/README.md

 > **Note:** This application is for **EDUCATIONAL USE ONLY**.
 It uses anonymized demo data and is not a medical device.

 **Future directions:** This workflow is modality agnostic.
-The same Capture 📸 plus tutor loop can extend from brain MRI to CT, X ray, ultrasound, and larger imaging databases.
+The same Capture 📸 plus tutor loop can extend from brain MRI to CT, X-ray, ultrasound, and larger imaging databases.

 ## Key Features